Introduction to Node.js

 5. Highly Scalable

-Node.js applications are highly scalable as they operate on an asynchronous (non-blocking) way.
-It works on a single thread, when a single request arrives, starts processing it and is ready to handle the next request.
+The applications are highly scalable as they operate in an asynchronous (non-blocking) way.
+It works on a single thread, when a single request arrives, starts processing it, and is ready to handle the next request.
 Also, once the response is prepared, it is sent back to the client.

 6. Node Package Manager(NPM)